 How much the picture quality challenges I have discussed will impact whether gamers should choose the SM9000 will depend on how/what you play.
-Sometimes the devil is literally in the [shadow] details, so for those who don’t do a lot of HDR gaming, this TV may make it hard to see in-game enemies lurking in the shadows.
+Sometimes the devil is literally in the [shadow] details, so for those who don’t do a lot of

 For those who don’t play games with a lot of dark scenes, however, this TV could be an outstanding choice.
 Few competing models can boast such low input lag while also offering VRR.

 Though it’s certainly not a terrible TV, LG SM9000 just doesn’t make practical sense for most people.
 Gamers will love its low input lag and other gaming-friendly features, but movie and TV buffs will find themselves lost in the dark.

 Yes.
 For the $1,300 a 65-inch SM9000 commands, I’d suggest looking at either the slightly more expensive Samsung Q70R (especially for gamers) or hold out for the brand-new 2019 TCL 6-series.
 The Samsung is much better for movies and TV shows while maintaining appeal to gamers, and the TCL promises to be one of the finest TVs of the year (on the back of the 2018 6-series) and is significantly less expensive.

 One year parts and labor when purchased from an authorized retailer.